 - Calculating the costs of projects and materials

 - Conducting electricity system tests and resolving any faults

 - Writing reports on work completed

-After being on the job for several years, many Electrical Engineers move into senior Engineering, managerial or Project Management roles.
-Alternatively, Engineers can also become consultants at engineering consultancy firms or move into other areas of Engineering, such as Environment, Mechanical or Civil.
+The next logical step for many Electrical Engineers is a move into management or Project Management positions.
+Whilst these are both fantastic career paths, other rewarding options for Engineers include becoming consultants at engineering consultation firms and moving into other areas of Engineering, such as Environmental, Mechanical or Civil.

 Entry: 40K – 60K per annum (NZD)